CarlosMealha/FEUP-AI-ML-PROJ/README.md

 2. Decision Trees: Decision Trees are a versatile algorithm that builds a tree-like model for classification.
 It partitions the feature space based on the values of different features and creates decision rules to assign class labels.
 The model learns to make decisions by asking questions at each node of the tree until reaching a leaf node with a predicted class label.

-3. Support Vector Machines (SVM): SVM is a powerful algorithm that separates data points in a high-dimensional space using hyperplanes.
-It aims to find an optimal hyperplane that maximizes the margin between different classes, thereby achieving good generalization to unseen data.
-SVM can handle both linearly separable and non-linearly separable data through the use of kernel functions.
+3. Support Vector Classifier (SVC): SVC is a supervised learning algorithm that separates data points into different classes by finding an optimal hyperplane in a high-dimensional feature space.
+In this project, SVC is used to classify sports articles by creating a decision boundary that maximally separates the objective and subjective articles based on their textual features.

 ## Implementation